Information: Central Auditory Processing Disorder

 This information is derived from Brain Training

-From the Schwab Learning Center, children with auditory processing disorder have been observed to:
+From the Schwab Learning Center (Schwab Learning Center no longer available) transferred to Great Schools, children with auditory processing disorder have been observed to:

 - Have trouble paying attention to and remembering information presented orally.